DevUP-Solutions/devup-solutions.github.io/_posts/2022-09-30-apimanagement-authorizations copy.markdown

 ---
 layout: post
 title: "Api Management: Authroizations"
-description: Api Management released a preview of Authorizations earlier this year and i's been little talk about the. | This post explains why Authorizations is a neat way of handling authrorization for all backends protected by OAuth.
+description: Api Management released a preview of Authorizations earlier this year. | This post explains why Authorizations is a neat way of handling authrorization for all backends protected by OAuth.
 date: 2022-09-30 14:00:00 +0200
 categories: apimanagement tips&tricks
 tags: [API Management, Integration, Tips and Tricks]